ginigangadharan/sitev2/_pages/terraform.md

 - `terraform destoy` will delete the resources
 - `terraform destroy -target aws_instance.web` - destroy specific resource only.
-- also you can comment out the resource, then terraform will detect it as not needed and will remove when you `plan` or `apply`
+- also you can comment out the resource, then terraform will detect it as not part of config and will remove when you do `plan` or `apply`

 ## Terraform DigitlOcean Droplet
 To generate API tokens from Digital Ocean